Azure/iotedge/edgelet/edgelet-http-mgmt/doc/module_management.md

 ### Request
 ```
 PUT /modules/{module-id}?api-version={version}&start={bool}

+content-type: application/json
 ```

+`version` must be at least `2018-06-28`.

 `start` controls whether a module should be started after update.
 If not provided, it defaults to `false`.

-`version` must be at least `2018-06-28`.

 #### Request body
 ```